Laminating film for protection, looks and feel

 These films often have excellent anti-static properties and they are suitable for high speed lamination.
 Wet laminating films are used for carton and paperboard lamination as well as printed and unprinted paper.

-Laminating films used in the paper and packaging industries come in three types: BOPP, PET and nylon.
+Laminating films used in the paper and packaging industries come in many trypes, the three most common lamination film types being: BOPP, PET and nylon.
 These three differ from each other when it comes to the applications, price and finish.
-Our experts can further help you choosing the best solution for your packaging!
+Our experts can further help you choosing the best laminating film for your packaging!

 In BOPP laminating films, the base material is biaxially oriented polypropylene.
 The lamination is realized by extrusion coating an adhesive on the film and either wet or dry bonding it to the substrate.
 The film has the properties of a BOPP film on wide side, and the those of the adhesive on the other.